James Carnegie, 3rd Duke of Fife: Tsar Nicholas II

 In the 1990s, Fife's mitochondrial DNA (mDNA) was used to help identify bones recovered in Siberia in 1979 as the remains of Tsar Nicholas II of Russia, who was killed in 1918 by the Communists along with his wife and children.
 Queen Alexandra, the Duke of Fife's maternal great-grandmother, was the older sister of Nicholas II's mother, Dagmar.
 The test required a female line descendant, as mDNA is passed unchanged from mother to child, unless there is a mutation.
 In Fife's case, mDNA from Queen Alexandra passed to his grandmother, Louise, Princess Royal, and then to his mother, Princess Maud, and then to him.
 Fife's mDNA was a 98.5% match with the bones, a rare imperfect match that scientists suspected was caused by a genetic mutation on the Russian side called a heteroplasmy.
 In 1994, the remains of Nicholas's younger brother, Grand Duke Georgy Alexandrovich, were exhumed in Saint Petersburg.
 The mDNA from Grand Duke Georgy also revealed the heteroplasmy, confirming the theory of the mutation and conclusive proof that the bones indeed belonged to the last tsar of Russia.

 Marriage and family

 As a young man, the Duke's name was variously linked with Princess Margaret, ballerina Mary Drage, and sportswoman Divina Galica.

 On 11 September 1956, the then Lord Carnegie married The Hon.
 Caroline Dewar (born 12 February 1934), the elder daughter of the 3rd Baron Forteviot at St Ninian's Cathedral, Perth, Scotland.
 Guests at the wedding included Queen Elizabeth The Queen Mother.
 The reception was held at the Dewar family residence, Dupplin Castle.

-The marriage produced three children before they divorced in 1966:
+The marriage produced two children before they divorced in 1966: